Baroucha1/Baroucha1/README.md

 - Developed a Django-based web interface for user interaction.
 - Supports investor decision-making with real-time predictions.

-> *Demonstrates full MLOps pipeline from model training to cloud deployment.*

 > *Some client projects and academic work are private or protected by NDA.
 Descriptions and visual demos can be provided during interviews.*